LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 The SPARQL datasource takes a SPARQL endpoint IRI as parameter.
 </figcaption>
 </figure>

-Although the examples in this article are presented in Turtle syntax, Components.js encourages the use of JSON-LD for compatibility with JSON and the use of shortcuts.
-A general context is defined for the Object-Oriented Components ontology, which is available at [https://linkedsoftwaredependencies.org/contexts/components.jsonld](https://linkedsoftwaredependencies.org/contexts/components.jsonld).
-The dereferencable URI of your module is defined by `@id`, and `requireName` refers to the package (as defined in npm's package.json file).

 ### Describing object mappings
 The constructor injection described above works out of the box